23210287thongtruong/customer360-risk/README.md

 # Customer 360 & Risk Scoring Data Warehouse

-A hands-on data engineering project for building a Customer 360 view and risk scoring system using SeaTunnel, Apache Spark, Airflow, and Metabase.
+A hands-on data engineering project for building a Customer 360 view and risk scoring system using Apache Spark, Airflow, and Metabase.

 ---